phnmnl/workflow-demo/README.md

 bin/marathon_submit.sh Jupyter/jupyter.json
 ```

-The jupyter.json file is sent to Marathon through the REST API, and it defines the application that we are going yo deploy.
+The jupyter.json file is sent to Marathon through the REST API, and it defines the application that we are going to deploy.

 ```json
 {